This post may contain affiliate links.

 With the abundance of fresh fruit in Costa Rica, it’s no wonder there are incredible juices and smoothies on offer all over the country.
 When you add in some of the best coffee in the world, and an array of cocktails perfect for beach-sipping- well let’s just say there are drinks for days in Costa Rica.
 This post will tell you the best drinks to order in Costa Rica and provide some of my favorite recipes for you to try at home.

 About Costa Rican Drinks

 Costa Ricans love to make and drink jugos naturales, or fresh homemade juices.
-They are abundant everywhere in the country, and it is rare to go to a tico home and not be offered fresh juice, coffee, or agua dulce.
+They are abundant everywhere in the country because of the large quantity of fresh Costa Rican fruit.
+It is rare to go to a Costa Rican home and not be offered fresh juice, coffee, or agua dulce.

 Related post: Saving Money In Costa Rican Restaurants

 Great Costa Rican Drinks

 Here is a list of some of my favorite Costa Rican drinks, and the recipes for most of them.